shaimaa-hshalaby/Angular_Guide/09-Angular Forms/README.md

 ## Angular Forms
-Angular forms is a powerful feature of the Angular framework that allows you to create and manage forms in your web applications.
+-  Angular form is a powerful feature of the Angular framework that allows you to create and manage forms in your web applications.
+-  Angular is a platform for single-page applications.
+Therefore, form submission is handled in a way that prevents the loss of application state during the default HTML form submission behavior.
+-  Instead of including the action attribute in the form tag, we utilize the built-in event (ngSubmit).

 It provides two approaches for building forms:
   -  Template-driven forms
   -  Reactive forms.